VThalakottoor/PyOR/Examples/Readme.md

-# Simulation examples with PyOR
+## This folder contain simulation examples with PyOR